controlecidadao/samantha_ia/README.md

 You can simulate the effect of the system prompt by adding text in square brackets in the beginning of the _User prompt_ field: ```[This text acts as a system prompt]``` or adding the system prompt text into the _Assistant previous response_ field (do not use feedback loop).

+To ignore the text present in this field, include --- at the beginning.

 ---

 <br><br>